-Advance Designation serves capable adult and emancipated minor applicants and beneficiaries of Social Security, Supplemental Security Income (SSI), and Special Veterans Benefits.
-It allows beneficiaries to choose one or more persons who could potentially serve as their representative payee in the future, if the need arises.
+Advance Designation is available to capable adult and emancipated minor applicants and beneficiaries of Social Security, Supplemental Security Income (SSI), and Special Veterans Benefits.
+It allows beneficiaries to designate up to three people who could potentially serve as their representative payee in the future, if the need arises.

 By selecting a representative payee in advance, you'll have peace of mind knowing that someone you trust may be appointed to manage your benefits if needed.

-You can submit an Advance Designation request when filing a claim for benefits online using your personal my Social Security account or by telephone.
+You can submit an Advance Designation request when you file an application for benefits, online with your personal my Social Security account or by telephone.